thanujadax/thanujadax.github.io/index.md

 ## Autonomous navigation and control of robotic utility vehicles
 [on going]

-Currently we are working on a prototype that demonstrate simultaneous localization and mapping, and autonomous navigation in outdoor environments.
+Currently we are working on a prototype that demonstrates simultaneous localization and mapping, and autonomous navigation in outdoor environments.

 ## Non-parametric Bayesian estimation of thickness and anisotropy of serial section electron microscopy images